mojomojo1/bootkon/CONTRIBUTING.md

 ```

 And <walkthrough-editor-open-file filePath="vars.local.sh">edit it</walkthrough-editor-open-file>.
 It also runs on Argolis (for Google employees).
-Also add the following line at the button of your `vars.local.sh`.
+Also add the following line at the bottom of your `vars.local.sh`.

 ```bash
 alias r='cloudshell launch-tutorial -d TUTORIAL.md'